Reimagine, Reduce, Reinvest: Achieving Justice and Safety by Focusing on Community Needs

 Ensure any surveillance technology is used responsibly and transparently

-In addition to these policies, my administration will also focus on ensuring that the police department’s use of surveillance technology is responsible, transparent, and consistent with democratic values.
-While advanced technology can help deter and prevent the real threats from organized crime and terrorism that we face in New York City, it can also pose serious risks—as in recent cases in which facial recognition technology has led to false accusations against Black men.
+In addition to these policies, Shaun’s administration will also focus on ensuring that the police department’s use of surveillance technology is responsible, transparent, and consistent with democratic values.
+While advanced technology can help deter and prevent the real threats from organized crime and terrorism that we face in New York City, it can also pose serious risks—as in recent cases where facial recognition technology has led to false accusations against Black men.

-To protect all New Yorkers, my administration will be transparent about the use of surveillance technologies, establish a civilian oversight panel to ensure that these technologies are used properly, and disclose instances when they are misused.
+To protect all New Yorkers, a Donovan administration will be transparent about the use of surveillance technologies, establish a civilian oversight panel to ensure that these technologies are used properly, and disclose instances when they are misused.

 Track and publicize data on racial disparities, policing, and public perceptions of safety

 To do their job effectively, the police department has to understand how officers are interacting with community members, the racial impact and distribution of these interactions, and how community members perceive the police and their own safety.
 New Yorkers should also have this data, so they can exercise their rights as informed citizens.